tgoldenberg/brn-gitbook/chapter_6_user_accounts_part_2.md

 ## Registration Form - Part 1

 Now we’re left with the most complex part of user accounts – registration.
 This doesn’t *have* to be complicated; we could just ask for our users' email and a password.
 After all, that’s enough information to create a user with Deployd.
 However, we want more information about our users.
 We want to know what city they live in, so we can suggest nearby meetups.
 We want to know what technologies they are interested in, for similar reasons.
-We want their first and last name, since many “assemblies” require a person’s real name to be admitted to the venue location.
+We want their first and last name, since many events require a person’s real name to be admitted to the venue location.
 Finally, we want an avatar for our users so that our users are able to know each other a little better.

 We could, of course, just make a single view with all of these inputs available.
 However, that wouldn’t be a very good user experience.
 Long forms are off-putting to potential users, and we want our registration process to be relatively smooth.
 That’s why we take a step-wise approach for user registration.

-In step 1, the user will enter their email, first and last name, and password – all absolutely necessary information.
-In step 2, we will ask the user for their interests, location, and a photo to use as their avatar.
+In **step 1**, the user will enter their email, first and last name, and password – all absolutely necessary information.
+In **step 2**, we will ask the user for their interests, location, and a photo to use as their avatar.
 All of these steps, except for the user’s location, are optional.
 If the user doesn’t select an avatar, we can use a default image.
 If the user doesn’t specify their interests, we can ask for them later.

 Let’s flesh out step 1 of our user registration process.
 Include these in your `package.json` and then run `npm install`: